Manuel Quimper

 Manuel Quimper Benítez del Pino (c.
 1757 – April 2, 1844) was a Spanish Peruvian explorer, cartographer, naval officer, and colonial official.
-He participated in charting the Strait of Juan de Fuca and the Sandwich Islands in the late 18th century.
+He participated in charting the Strait of Juan de Fuca and the Hawaiian Islands in the late 18th century.
 He was later appointed a colonial governor in his native Peru at the beginning of the fight for independence there.
 He retired to Spain, but was able to return to Peru where he served as a naval officer in the new republic and pursued a literary career, publishing over 20 books about his experiences before his death there in Lima.

 Early life

 Quimper was born in Lima, Peru to a French father and Spanish mother.
 At the age of thirteen he became a cadet with a company of the Spanish navy stationed at Callao, Peru, and participated in the exploration of Chiloé Island.
 In April 1771, with the endorsement of Peruvian Viceroy Manuel de Amat y Juniet, he was accepted at the Real y Pontificia Universidad de San Marcos in Lima, where he studied mathematics and their nautical applications, graduating in June 1774.
 Little is known of Quimper's family.
 In 1792, El Mercurio Peruano, a publication of the Sociedad Académica de Amantes de Lima, published a letter he had apparently written to a brother in Lima during his 1790 stay at Nootka Sound.